SpeedyWeather/SpeedyWeather.jl/docs/src/output.md

 ## Accessing the NetCDF output writer

 The output writer is a component of every Model, i.e. `BarotropicModel`, `ShallowWaterModel`, `PrimitiveDryModel` and `PrimitiveWetModel`, hence a non-default output writer can be passed on as a keyword argument to the model constructor

 ```@example netcdf
 using SpeedyWeather
 spectral_grid = SpectralGrid()
-output = OutputWriter(spectral_grid, ShallowWater)
+output = NetCDFOutput(spectral_grid, ShallowWater)
 model = ShallowWaterModel(; spectral_grid, output=output)
 nothing # hide
 ```

-So after we have defined the grid through the `SpectralGrid` object we can use and change the implemented `OutputWriter` by passing on additional arguments.
+So after we have defined the grid through the `SpectralGrid` object we can use and change the implemented `NetCDFOutput` by passing on additional arguments.
 The `spectral_grid` has to be the first argument then the model type (`Barotropic`, `ShallowWater`, `PrimitiveDry`, or `PrimitiveWet`) which helps the output writer to make default choices on which variables to output.